 Finally, we consider the sample complexity $M_1M_2$ needed to recover the Fourier coefficients of the measures.
-We consider the maximum absolute error of the computed $\widehat{\nu_g}(n)$ for $|n|\leq 10$ for our quadrature based method and the ergodic sampling method from \eqref{quad_comp222}.
+We consider the maximum absolute error of the computed $\widehat{\nu_g}(n)$ for $|n|\leq 10$ for our quadrature-based method and the ergodic sampling method from \eqref{quad_comp222}.
 For the ergodic method, $M_1=1$ and hence the sample complexity is the length of the trajectory used.
 However, for this example, the naive application of \eqref{quad_comp222} for the ergodic method is severely unstable.
-Due to the binary nature of the tent map, each application of $F$ loses a single bit of precision.
+Because of the binary nature of the tent map, each application of $F$ loses a single bit of precision.
 Using floating-point arithmetic means that trajectories eventually stagnate at the fixed point $0$.
 This error is not a random numerical error but a structured one.
 A good solution is to perturb each evaluation of $F$ by a small random amount.
-The instability is not present for tent map parameters that avoid exact binary representations. \cref{fig:tent2} shows the results for a range of different $g$.
-The ergodic method converges like $\mathcal{O}(M_2^{-1/2})$ as $M_2\rightarrow \infty$ and the quadrature based method converges with a faster rate in $M_1$.
+The instability is absent for the tent map with parameters that avoid exact binary representations. \cref{fig:tent2} shows the results for a range of different $g$.
+The ergodic method converges like $\mathcal{O}(M_2^{-1/2})$ as $M_2\rightarrow \infty$, and the quadrature-based method converges with a faster rate in $M_1$.